flutter/flutter/dev/tools/gen_keycodes/README.md

   recognized by Flutter.

-  The value scheme within a platform plane is decided by the platform, typically using the field from the platform's native key event that represents the key's logical effect (such as `keycode`, `virtual key`, etc).
+  The value scheme within a platform plane is decided by the platform, typically using the other fields from the platform's native key event.

   In time, keys that originally belong to a platform plane might be added to Flutter, especially if a key is found shared by multiple platforms.
 The values